 Other castles in Lazio, italy

 A walk through the castle of Sermoneta

 This castle is situated in the province of Latina, in the southern part of the region.
-It was built between the 13th and 16th century.
+It was built between the 13th and 16th centuries.
 In the course of time, some elements, such as the fortress of San Sebastiano and other fortifications, were added.
-This castle is particularly famous because it was the last residence of Pope Celestino V and it was property of the powerful Caetani family of Bonifacio VIII.
+This castle is particularly famous because it was the last residence of Pope Celestino V and it was a property of the powerful Caetani family of Bonifacio VIII.

 Castello Odescalchi in Bracciano

 The castle of Bracciano was built for military purposes in the 15th century and several families owned it before ending in possession of the Odescalchis.
-The castle is a great example of Renaissance architecture and it has crenellated towers and strong walls; in the course of time, it became more and more elegant as it was later used as a house.
+The castle is a great example of Renaissance architecture and it has crenelated towers and strong walls; in the course of time, it became more and more elegant as it was later used as a house.
 The last renovation works were carried out in the 19th century and the castle still keeps that aspect making it one of the most beautiful buildings in the region: for this reason, it has been chosen by many an Italian celebrity as the setting for their weddings.

-This castle is in the town of Itri, province of Latina.
-Its architecture is rather original, with a cylindrical tower that connects to the main body of the castle, a tall square tower and a polygonal tower.
+This castle is in the town of Itri, Province of Latina.
+Its architecture is rather original, with a cylindrical tower that connects to the main body of the castle, a tall square tower, and a polygonal tower.
 It is particularly famous for having hosted several renowned people such as the noblewoman Giulia Gonzaga escaping from the pirate Barbarossa, or the poet Torquato Tasso.

 Castello di Giulio II